 Welcome to a new post from the WSO2 ESB section!
+In this tutorial you will learn step by step how to install the Docker container in WSO2 ESB.

 On this occasion, we are going to display the examples using a container: Docker.
 This is one of the most widely used by WSO2 on their servers.
 A way to work much smarter and cleaner, unlike installing everything in the local environment.
 Also with this tool, we can virtualize networks where you can deploy different WSO2 containers.